PlayStation 2 Architecture

 Showing revision 'GH-001' from model SCPH-10000 only released in Japan.

-Thanks to the donations received, I was able to purchase this model and take a proper photo to allow me identify most of the chips.
+Thanks to the donations received, I was able to purchase this model and take a proper photo to allow me to identify most of the chips.

 I presume the chip at the bottom right corner is the 4 MB BIOS ROM